Stephen Mason is a barrister. He was called to the Bar by the Honourable Society of the Middle Temple in November 1988.

 PhD at Queensland University of Technology, Brisbane, Australia (pending)

 The IALS Think Tank on Law Reform has adopted a proposal Stephen's which has been entitled the Mason Report of the IALS Think Tank on the reform of the law concerning the presumption that mechanical instruments - in particular computers (now an out-of-date concept) are 'in order'.

 IT Panel of the General Council of the Bar of England and Wales

 The scientific committee of Tech and Law Center, a research center of the University of Insubria (Como)

 Society for Advanced Legal Studies

-tScheme Limited (tScheme is the national body responsible for accreditation and supervision referred to in Article 3(4) of the EU electronic signature Directive) (I was invited to be an independent member of the Board of Directors in 2009)
+tScheme Limited (tScheme is the national body responsible for accreditation and supervision referred to in Article 3(4) of the EU electronic signature Directive) (He was invited to be an independent member of the Board of Directors in 2009)

-I am a friend of:
+He is a friend of: